voilajsx/appkit/src/config/docs/PROMPT_REFERENCE.md

 function getEnv(key: string, defaultValue?: any): string | undefined;
 ```

-  - Returns the environment variable value from cache or process.env
+- Returns the environment variable value from cache or process.env.
+- **Important:** `getEnv` _always_ returns the raw string value of the
+  environment variable.
+Use `loadConfig` with `env: true` and a `schema` to get
+  type-coerced values into your application config.
 - Returns `defaultValue` if the environment variable is not defined

 ### 5\. `reloadConfig`